JohnCenaCollective/STO-Academy-Build-Tool/readme.txt

    or clipboard content prompt will appear,
    depending on your choices.
 Save the file or
    confirm content replacement.
-6. Open the saved file in a text editor, copy its contents, and paste them to your build post on /r/stobuilds
+6. Put the result in your build post on /r/stobuilds.

 ------